tm-raph-alba/infra-design-milestone-raph/README.md

 **Merging is the approval.** Branch protection on `main` requires the plan check to pass (and a PR) before merge is possible, so an unreviewed or failing plan cannot deploy.

 **Env Authentication:** a bootcamp-provided Azure service principal using a client secret, supplied to the workflow via GitHub repository secrets.
-Terraform input variables that cannot live in the repo (admin IP, DB password, SSH public key) are injected as `TF_VAR_*` secrets.
+Terraform input variables that cannot live in the repo (admin IP, DB password, SSH public key) are injected as `TF_VAR_*` secrets and Github Secrets.

 ---